Uffe-H-Thygesen/SDEbook/docs/README.md

 ![Front page of the SDE book](Thygesen2023-red.jpg)

+See the table of contents [here](TOC.pdf)

 In the 	[repo](https://www.github.com/Uffe-H-Thygesen/SDEbook), you can find:

 * Solutions to exercises in the book
 * Source code that generates the figures in the book
 * Additional exercise sheets (with solutions)

+The software uses my R toolbox for stochastic differential equations, SDEtools.
+Check out its [repo](https://www.github.com/Uffe-H-Thygesen/SDEtools).